 If you are breastfeeding and wish to have laser eye surgery, you will need to discuss this directly with your surgeon.
 This will depend on various factors, including the age of your baby.

 You should also wait at least 3 weeks after having laser eye surgery before trying to conceive.
 There is a small chance that the medications could be absorbed into your bloodstream.

-Laser eye surgery isn’t painful.
-Most people report feeling mild pressure on their eye.
+In the majority of cases, laser eye surgery isn’t painful.2 Most people report feeling mild pressure on their eye.
 However, all patients are given local anaesthetic drops and often a mild sedative.

 You will be in the clinic for around 2 hours, but the surgery itself only takes about 20 minutes for both eyes.

 Many people are surprised that they can see distant objects, such as a clock on the wall, as they are leaving the laser suite.
 Most people can legally drive without the use of glasses or contact lenses 1 to 2 days after having LASIK or SMILE.

 ASLA (PRK) ultimately provides the same outcome as LASIK and SMILE, although recovery time is longer.
 Your vision can fluctuate for up to 6 weeks before it settles.